In the Central Enterprise Management Tool ( CEMT ), click Setup, Security.

 Add or Edit a User

-- On the Central Manager User Edit window, click Add User or double click an existing user to edit.
+- On the Central Manager User Edit window, click Add User in the center to add a new user, or double-click an existing user to edit information.

 - Click the User tab.

 - Enter the user's unique user name in the box.